byteball/ocore/README.md

 ## Accepting incoming connections

 Byteball network works over secure WebSocket protocol wss://.
 To accept incoming connections, you'll need a valid TLS certificate (you can get a free one from [letsencrypt.org](https://letsencrypt.org)) and a domain name (you can get a free domain from [Freenom](http://www.freenom.com/)).
 Then you accept connections on standard port 443 and proxy them to your locally running byteball daemon.

-This is an example configuration for nginx:
+This is an example configuration for nginx to accept websocket connections at wss://byteball.one/bb and forward them to locally running daemon that listens on port 6611:

 ```nginx
 server {